Testing for Lyme Disease in Dogs

 What is Lyme disease?
 How does my dog get infected?

 Lyme disease is an infectious disease caused by bacteria called Borrelia.
-The bacteria are most commonly carried by the deer tick, also called a black-legged tick.
-Infection occurs when a dog is bitten by an infected tick, although the tick must remain attached to the dog for at least two days before it is able to pass the infection onto the dog.
+The bacteria are most commonly carried by the deer tick (also known as the black-legged tick).
+Infection occurs when a dog is bitten by an infected tick.
+It appears that the disease is not transmitted until the tick has fed for approximately 12 hours.
 The tick itself becomes infected by feeding on infected mice, birds, deer, and other animals.

 Where is Lyme disease found?

-In the United States, Lyme disease has been reported in every state, but over 95% of cases are from the Northeastern, Mid-Atlantic, and upper Midwestern states (New England states to Virginia, Wisconsin and Minnesota), with a small number of cases reported along the West Coast, especially Northern California.
+In the United States, Lyme disease has been reported in every state, but over 95% of cases are from the Northeastern, Mid-Atlantic, and upper Midwestern states, with a small number of cases reported along the West Coast, especially Northern California.
 In Canada, Lyme-positive dogs are found mostly in southern Ontario and southern Manitoba, with a small number of cases in southern Quebec and the Maritime provinces.

 Can infection be spread directly from one dog to another dog or from my dog to my family?